R505: the Flying Cloud

 "I say," he gasped, "it appears that someone was a bit of an overachiever."

-"Perhaps one of the crew ran amok, slew his companions, and leapt overboard," said Jenkins.
+"Perhaps one of the crew ran amok, slew his companions, and leapt overboard," suggested Jenkins.

 "I suppose this is possible," said Everett, "but that doesn’t explain where the ship’s cargo went."
 He picked up part of the rifle.
 "What do you make of this?"